 In addition to board finance, we talk extensively with our nonprofit clients about their mission, budget, staff, and board composition, as well as mundane but important details such as when their board meets, how often, at what time of day and where.
 At BoardAssist, there are no surprises once on a board.

 Ready to join a board?
 We’re here to help and the services we provide to our candidates are completely free of charge.
-Tell us more about yourself.
+Tell us more about yourself on our Candidate Application.
 Not quite sure you are ready to jump in?
-Learn more about what people do on nonprofit boards and what factors you should be carefully considering before joining a board in Giving Back.
+Learn more about what people do on nonprofit boards and what factors you should be carefully considering before joining a board in our book Giving Back.